-She has held significant positions in state, regional, and national music therapy organizations.
-She served as President of the American Music Therapy Association (AMTA) from 2010-2011, and she co-chaired the AMTA’s Autism Think Tank/Task Force from 2008-2009 and the AMTA Diversity Task Force from 2010- 2015.
-She served as Chair of the Early Childhood Music Therapy Network from its inception in 1994 until 2006.
-She was a member of the Masters Level Entry subcommittee from 2012-2017.
-Ronna has published articles and book chapters, written music therapy columns for the Huffington Post, guest lectured at colleges and universities, and presented nationally and internationally.
-She was honored with the Association of Ohio Music Therapists Past Presidents' Club Award in 2011, the AMTA Professional Practice Award in 2003, the Great Lakes Region of AMTA’s Service Award in 1997 and their Honorary Life Member Award in 2014.
+A Past President of the American Music Therapy Association (AMTA), Ronna co-chaired AMTA’s Autism Think Tank/Task Force from 2008-2009, led the AMTA Diversity Task Force from 2010- 2015, and served as co-chair of AMTA’s Early Childhood Music Therapy Network from 1994-2006.
+Ronna has published book chapters, articles, and music therapy columns for the Huffington Post; guest lectured at colleges and universities; and presented nationally and internationally.
+She has received the Association of Ohio Music Therapists Past Presidents' Club Award, the AMTA Professional Practice Award, the Great Lakes Region of AMTA’s Service Award and their Honorary Life Member Award.

-Currently, Ronna serves as a member of AMTA’s Editorial Board for one of their professional journals, Music Therapy Perspectives, and is a member of the their Autism Taskforce.
-She became the Chair of the National Coalition of Creative Arts Therapies Associations (NCCATA) in October 2016.
-Locally she is a member of the Cuyahoga County Advisory Committee for Persons with Disabilities and serves on their Social Issues and Mental Health and Developmental Disabilities subcommittees.
+Currently, Ronna serves as a member of AMTA’s Autism Spectrum Disorder Task Force Work Group and is an Associate editor for Music Therapy Perspectives, one of AMTA’s journals.
+She is Chair of the National Coalition of Creative Arts Therapies Associations (NCCATA) and a member of the Cuyahoga County Advisory Committee for Persons with Disabilities.

 MA, Special Education, Kent State: B.Mus., Music Therapy and Music Education, Michigan State University